anzo-p/fs2-media-streamer/README.md

 ## FS2 Media Streamer

-A Backend for streaming media fiels using Scala, Cats Effects, FS2, Http4s
+Crates - A Backend for streaming media fiels using Scala, Cats Effects, FS2, Http4s

-A small web app with a tracklist and media player
+Player - A small web app with a tracklist and media player

 Fully hosted in AWS